CuriousOne23/WhenMathPrays/thought_simulator/thought_sim_arch_overview.md

-# Thought Simulator Architectual Overview
+﻿# Thought Simulator Architectural Overview

-# thought_sim_arch_overview.md
-### Thought Simulator — Architectural Overview
+### Thought Simulator - Architectural Overview
-### High‑level conceptual, architectural, and governance framework
+### High-level conceptual, architectural, and governance framework

 ---

 # **1. Introduction**

-The Thought Simulator (TS) is a platform‑independent cognitive architecture designed to model thought as a **structured, stateful, deterministic, and inspectable process**.
-Unlike today’s transformer‑based AI systems, TS is not a predictive engine.
+The Thought Simulator (TS) is a platform-independent cognitive architecture designed to model thought as a **structured, stateful, deterministic, and inspectable process**.
+Unlike today's transformer-based AI systems, TS is not a predictive engine.
 It is a **cognitive machine** built on explicit operators, persistent state, and transparent dynamics.

-Transformers are used as the comparison baseline because they are the most rigorous, widely deployed, and scientifically understood cognitive computation model available today.
-This makes them the fairest reference point for evaluating TS across power, cost, scalability, transparency, and implementation complexity.
+Transformers are used as the comparison baseline because they are the most widely deployed and well-studied cognitive computation model available today.
+This makes them a practical reference point for evaluating TS across power, cost, scalability, transparency, and implementation complexity.

 ---